PhD in PoliticsApply Now

 Our Stimulating Intellectual Community

 We have a large, vibrant, diverse, and international community of postgraduate students.
-We direct active research institutes, including the Europa Institute, the Academy of Government, SKAPE, CeSeR and the Just World Institute.
+We direct active research institutes, including the Europa Institute, the Centre on Constitutional Change, SKAPE, CeSeR and the Just World Institute.
 PhD research in Politics & International Relations at Edinburgh is located in the Graduate School of Social & Political Science.
 The School benefits from the broader University of Edinburgh community of world-class researchers.
 A flourishing programme of events, seminars, and research groups complements our postgraduate courses and doctoral supervision.

 Our Dedication to Students